Shaptic/shaptic.github.io/recipes.md

 {% include toc icon="cutlery" title="Jump to a recipe!" %}

 ## Shrimp Chowder ##
-This chowder is fantastic.
-It's _very_ heavy in fat content, though, so keep portions small if you're on a diet. ;) You can try replacing the butter with olive oil for a healthier option, but I have not tried this so I cannot say how it affects the final taste. 👌👌👌 [Source](http://littlespicejar.com/shrimp-and-corn-chowder/).
+This chowder is fantastic.  👌👌👌 It's _very_ heavy in fat content, though, so keep portions small if you're on a diet. ;) You can try replacing the butter with olive oil for a healthier option, but I have not tried this so I cannot say how it affects the final taste.

+If you want a simple "veggie chowder" (is that a thing?), simply omit the shrimp and use vegetable stock.
+It still makes an excellent soup.
+[Source](http://littlespicejar.com/shrimp-and-corn-chowder/).

 ### Ingredients ###
   - 1 lb,       peeled & deveined shrimp